 For guidance on assessing whether excavated materials are classified as waste or not, or when developing or remediating land you can use the The Definition of Waste: Development Industry Code of Practice.

 If your waste derived product doesn’t meet the requirements in the relevant quality protocol or meet the end of waste test, it will still be waste so you must comply with waste management controls.
 If you do not comply you could be committing an offence and face a penalty.

 If there is no applicable quality protocol, you will need to assess whether your waste derived product meets end of waste on a case by case basis using the OSS test.

 Use the quality protocol checker

 Use the quality protocol (QP) checker web tool to check if your waste derived aggregate or compost is compliant with a QP and is no longer waste.

-The Environment Agency’s Definition of Waste Panel is now closed so you can no longer send end of waste test submissions for assessment.
+The Environment Agency’s Definition of Waste Panel is temporarily closed to new submissions while we review the service.
+So you can’t send end of waste submissions for assessment.
 In England, you can still do a self assessment using the IsItWaste tool.

 If you’re operating in other parts of the UK, contact your environmental regulator to find out what services they provide.

 Use the IsItWaste tool to work out if your waste derived material is a non-waste by-product, has achieved end of waste or is still a waste.
 First, read the user guide.